WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/global-audience.md

 - Don't be specific in terms of culture and religion in your documentation.
 - Use diverse examples that would cater to an international audience.
 These include, diverse and inclusive names, email addresses, locations, and professions in examples.
 - Avoid colloquialisms, popular culture references, slang, and idioms in your documentation.
 Phrases like *you got it*, *that's sick!*, *cool* are hard to translate and perceive by global audiences.
-- Avoid culturally-specific humor and references to cultural practices, holidays, seasons, etc.
+- Avoid culturally-specific humor and references to cultural practices, traditions, holidays, seasons,  etc.
+- Try to use standards that are universal.
+Measurement units, character encoding, currencies, text layouts -

+## Language guidelines

+- Write concise and succinct sentences.
+Longer sentences are difficult to translate and utilize higher
+-

 Express data using the standard international conventions outlined in this chapter.
 You should vary from these standards only when there’s a truly compelling advantage in using a proprietary or customary style.